polinchw/argocd-autopilot-terraform-modules/README.md

 ### bootstrap-autopilot

 This will boot strap the cluster with your ArgoCD Autopilot repo.
+It is recommended to make the `cluster_name` variable dependent on an output from your cluster create operation.
+This module will not trigger until the `cluster_name` variable becomes available.

 ```
 module "boostrap" {